Professor Richard Thelwell

 Having spent several years examining the benefit of psychological skills training for sports performance, more recent work has focused within the area of coach psychology (stress, emotion, coping and performance), psychological skills and behaviour change, and practitioner development.
 Richard also has a vested research interest in professional practice factors in applied sport psychology (which is reinforced by his applied activities and leadership of the BASES HCPC approved Sport and Exercise Psychology Accreditation Route) and is able to evidence a substantial income record for consultancy.

-In addition to having an extensive peer-review publication record (including edited texts) he currently serves as the Editor-in-Chief for Case Studies in Sport and Exercise Psychology (having previously been an Associate Editor), and is on the Editorial Board for the International Review of Sport and Exercise Psychology.
-He has also previously been an Editorial Board member for the International Journal of Sport Psychology.
+In addition to having an extensive peer-review publication record (including edited texts) he currently serves as the Editor-in-Chief for Case Studies in Sport and Exercise Psychology (having previously been an Associate Editor), and is a Section Editor for the International Journal of Sport and Exercise Psychology.
+He has also previously served on the editorial boards for the International Review of Sport and Exercise Psychology and the International Journal of Sport Psychology.